h5bp/html5-boilerplate/docs/about-this-repo.md

 code quality checks on every pull request to make sure we're not introducing anything we don't want into the codebase.

+We take advantage of the "draft" feature for PRs.
+This way we have visibility throughout the life of the PR.

 Let's take a look at how we configure our `main` branch.

 #### `main`